offbynull/learn/Biology/input/input.md

 * `{bm} Glycolipid`s / `{bm} Glycoprotein`s - These are lipids and proteins with carbohydrates attached to them and are typically found pointing outside of the cell.
 These carbohydrates are how a cell identifies if a neighbouring cell is foreign or not.
 * `{bm} Integral protein`s - Proteins that are partially hydrophobic.
 Either one end of the protein is anchored inside the membrane or the protein is fully going through the membrane.
   * `{bm} Transmembrane protein`s - Proteins that have one end inside the cytoplasm and the other outside of the cell.
-Typical usecase for these types of proteins is moving substances from inside the cell (cytoplasm) to outside the cell and vice-versa.
+Typical use case for these types of proteins is moving substances from inside the cell (cytoplasm) to outside the cell and vice-versa: `{bm} channel protein`s and `{bm} carrier protein`s.
 * `{bm} Peripheral protein`s - Proteins that are found on the surface of the protein (either on the cytoplasm side or the outside side).
 Unlike integral proteins, they don't have any portion going inside the membrane.
 As such, they more freely move around compared to integral proteins.
 * `{bm} Cholesterol` - Sits inside of the membrane to help ensure that the membrane doesn't become too stiff.

 ```{note}
 See first diagram in this section for an example of each of the molecules listed above.
 ```

+The term `{bm} facilitated diffusion` refers to the movement of molecules across the membrane via proteins embedded in the membrane (e.g. channel proteins and/or carrier proteins).
+These molecules wouldn't be able to cross the membrane by themselves.
+For example, the sodium potassium pump (carrier protein) helps sodium and potassium ions move across the cell membrane by opening/closing its gates.

 ## History of Modern Cell Theory